 Though the falaise was supposed to be part of the future Turcot grand parc, it has not been a subject of any of the consultations or ateliers.
 OCPM literature does refer to the falaise and the substantial changes that are envisioned for it.
-The community organizations who have been working to protect this ecoterritory, such as the Assocation of Pedestrians and Cyclists of NDG and our partners want to see the falaise protected and left natural to encourage biodiversity.
+The community organizations who have been working to protect this ecoterritory want to see the falaise protected and left natural to encourage biodiversity.
 It is our recommendation that important decisions as to the future of the falaise be made with input from the public and that the falaise St. Jacques be part of the grand park.